 Notify law enforcement if escalation criteria are met

 Similar automation applies to safety monitoring.
-PPE violations trigger immediate notifications to workers and supervisors.
-Repeated violations escalate to safety managers with documentation for progressive discipline.
-No-go zone breaches halt equipment operation until safety verification occurs.
+PPE violations trigger real-time notifications to workers and supervisors.
+Repeated violations escalate to safety leaders with documentation for progressive discipline.

-These automated workflows guarantee a uniform response regardless of who's on duty.
+These automated workflows help ensure a uniform response regardless of who's on duty.
 They eliminate delays between detection and action while creating thorough audit trails.
-For growing companies, automation delivers the uniformity and scalability that manual processes cannot match.
+For growing companies, automation delivers a level of uniformity and scalability that is difficult to achieve with manual processes.

 Putting scalable security into practice